 This map is a product of The Chazen Companies.
 It should be used for reference purposes only.
 Reasonable efforts have been made to ensure the accuracy of this map.
 The Chazen Companies expressly disclaims any responsibilities or liabilities from the use of this map for any purpose other than its intended use.

 Official Zoning Map

 Town of Stillwater - Saratoga County, New York

+Drawn: RL-B

+Date: 02/14/2018

-RL-B 02/14/2018 02/14/2018 1 inch = 1,600 feet 1 91607.00 gover.
+Scale: 1 inch = 1,600 feet

+Project: 91607.00

+Figure: 9